 If at any time our general partner and its affiliates own more than a designated percentage of the issued and outstanding limited partner interests of any class, our general partner will have the right, but not the obligation, which it may assign to any of its affiliates or to us, to acquire all, but not less than all, of the limited partner interests of such class held by unaffiliated persons at a price not less than their then-current market price.
 This designated percentage is equal to (i) 80% with respect to all classes of limited partner interests other than Class A Shares and (ii) as of the consummation of the Restructuring, 97% of the Class A Shares and Class B Shares, taken together, which percentage is gradually adjusted downward in connection with decreases to the percentage of the limited partner interests held by our general partner and its affiliates.
 Generally, the designated percentage is three to five percent greater than the percentage of the limited partner interests owned by our general partner and its affiliates, until they own 75% of the limited partner interests, at which time the designated percentage will be fixed at 80%.
-As a result, our shareholders may also incur a tax liability upon a sale of their Class A Shares.
+As a result, our shareholders may be required to sell their Class A Shares at an undesirable time or price and may not receive any return on their investment.
+Our shareholders may also incur a tax liability upon a sale of their Class A Shares.
 For purposes of this calculation, the Class B Shares will be considered collectively with the Class A Shares as a single class.
-Our general partner and its affiliates.
-Shares as a single class.
+Our general partner and its affiliates currently own approximately 94% of the Class B Shares and the Class A Shares, considered as a single class.